postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-adding_and_verifying_custom_domains.md

 ### Publish a collection on the new custom domain

 After the domain is verified, you can use this domain to publicly serve your API documentation.
-If you have a demo Collection to publish, go to the Postman web view and publish your collection.
+If you have a demo collection to publish, go to the Postman web view and publish your collection.
 You'll see a new option to select a custom domain.

 [![publish collection](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-publish-domain.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-publish-domain.png)